jftuga/gofwd/README.md

 # gofwd
-A TCP port forwarder with Duo Authentication and Geographic IP integration
+A cross-platform TCP port forwarder with Duo 2FA and Geographic IP integration.

+Stand-alone, single-file executables for Windows, MacOS, and Linux can be downloaded from [Releases](https://github.com/jftuga/gofwd/releases).

 ## Usage